polkadot-developers/substrate-developer-hub.github.io/docs/runtime/macros/decl_module.md

 ### Function Return

-Dispatchable functions in your module cannot return a value.
+Dispatchable functions in your pallet cannot return a value.
 Instead it can only return a `Result` which accepts either `Ok(())` when everything has completed successfully or `Err(&'static str)` if something goes wrong.

 If you do not specify `Result` explicitly as return value, it will be added automatically for you by the `decl_module!` macro and `Ok(())` will be returned at the end.